-By default, Phoenix excludes some file types from backup.
-To see the full list of files that Phoenix excludes, see Default folder exclusions.
+By default, Druva excludes some file types from backup.
+To see the full list of files that Druva excludes, see Default folder exclusions.

 ►How do I back up or restore my data?

-►How does Phoenix back up or restore my file server data?
+►How does Druva back up or restore my File server data?

 ►I want to run a backup job manually.
 How do I do that?

-After you configure your servers, Phoenix performs a backup of your servers according to the backup policy that you set at the time of configuration.
+After you configure your servers, Druva performs a backup of your servers according to the backup policy that you set at the time of configuration.

 In addition to the scheduled backups, you can start a backup at any time.
 After these backups complete, the next backup from the File servers follows the schedule defined in the backup policy.

 - Log in to the Hybrid Workloads Management Console.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

 - On the menu bar, click Protect > File Servers.